 - Program Coordinator

 Degree programs are planned cooperatively to meet the needs of individual students.
-Candidates are encouraged to include supporting work relevant to subject matter areas of interest.
 Some courses focus on problems related to various phases of Agricultural Education, including secondary, post-secondary, adult, and extension programs.
 Others emphasize issues common to all service areas in agricultural and extension education.
 Candidates should work closely with an adviser.

-The NDSU programs in education are accredited by the Council for the Accreditation of Educator Preparation (CAEP) and are approved by the ND Education Standards and Practices Board.
+The North Dakota State University (NDSU) programs in education are accredited by the Council for the Accreditation of Educator Preparation (CAEP) and are approved by the North Dakota Education Standards and Practices Board.
 Changes in national and state legislation, standards, or rules can affect academic program requirements.